open-telemetry/opentelemetry.io/README.md

 npx hugo new content/en/blog/2023/short-name-for-post.md
 ```

-If you post will have images or other assets, instead run:
+If your post will have images or other assets, instead run:

 ```sh
 npx hugo new content/en/blog/2023/short-name-for-post/index.md